mthl/guix-artwork/website/posts/guix-xfce-desktop-on-foreign-distribution.md

 xinit -- :1
 ```

-Cool, we're in XFCE!
+Cool, we're in Xfce!
 Let's open a terminal and install a browser & some fonts:

 ```sh
 guix install icecat font-liberation font-dejavu